-Course Outline: PHYS 2004 Modern Physics for Engineers- Fall 2023
+Course Outline: PHYS 2004 Modern Physics for Engineers - Fall 2023

 Modern Physics for physicists and engineering physicists.
 This course for Fall 2023 is an IN-PERSON WITH ON-CAMPUS ATTENDANCE.
-It is a real-time synchronous course where the professor and students meet simultaneously in room 103 of the Steacie building, at scheduled days and times.
+It is a real-time synchronous course where the professor and students meet simultaneously at the scheduled days and times.
 The Professor share information, key ideas, theories, problems and concepts in an in-person course environment.
 Participation in synchronous courses requires students to be on campus.
 All the lecture material will be posted on Brightspace to engage the participants.